amacss-utsc/amacss_constitution/README.md

 </ul>

-4.5.9 – Marketing Team
+4.5.9 – Vice President of Marketing

 <ul style="list-style-type: none;">

 4.5.9.1 – Promote AMACSS events and seminars through social media and in-class announcements

-4.5.9.2 – Assist Vice President Operations and President in the promotion and maintaining of all events pertaining to AMACSS.
+4.5.9.2 – Assist Vice President Operations and President/Co-Presidents in the promotion and maintaining of all events pertaining to AMACSS.

 4.5.9.3 – Operates under the Vice President of Operations.